Graduate Program FAQ

 I don't satisfy all of the entry requirements above.
 Can I apply anyway?

 Yes, but you should explain how you intend to make up any deficiency.
 This should be stated explicitly in the application on the "Statement of Purpose" page.
 We strongly recommend that course deficiencies be made up at an accredited institution during the summer before the student enters Vanderbilt.
 Tuition for prerequisite courses taken at Vanderbilt will not be covered by financial aid awards.
-If your grades or GRE scores do not reflect your ability, this should be explained in the "Statement of Purpose."
+If your grades do not reflect your ability, this should be explained in the "Statement of Purpose."